Body image and self-esteem after breast cancer

 Breast reconstruction

-Some women find breast reconstruction helps them to cope with changes to their body image, self-esteem or sexuality following surgery.
+Some patients find breast reconstruction helps them to cope with changes to their body image, self-esteem or sexuality following surgery.
 You can have breast reconstruction straight after surgery or months or years later.
 It is important that any decision you make is right for you.

 If you would like more information, visit our breast reconstruction page or download our booklet Understanding Breast Reconstruction: